Mahrukhkhann/hashir-khan-portfolio/README.md

  Purpose

 This portfolio is designed to present the professional profile of a civil engineer while demonstrating modern frontend development practices using only HTML, CSS, and JavaScript.
+Project Highlights

+🏗️ Professional Portfolio

+A clean and modern portfolio layout created specifically for a civil engineering professional to showcase experience, expertise, and completed work.

+📐 Engineering Services

+The website presents the professional services offered, making it easy for visitors to understand the engineer’s areas of expertise.

+🏢 Featured Projects

+A dedicated project section showcases selected civil engineering projects through an organized and visually appealing gallery.

+💼 Experience & Expertise

+The portfolio highlights 4+ years of professional experience at Akber & Associates, along with technical skills and engineering knowledge.

+⭐ Achievements & Testimonials

+Professional achievements and client testimonials are included to build credibility and provide a stronger overview of the engineer’s professional profile.